fixposition/fixposition-sdk/fpsdk_doc/README.md

       enable testing if a suitable GTest library is found.
     - Explicitly enable or disable use of the PROJ library: `-DUSE_PROJ=ON` or `-DUSE_PROJ=OFF`.
 Default is to automatically use the PROJ library if a suitable version is found
-    - Explicitly enable or disable use of the CapnProto library: `-DUSE_CAPNP=ON` or `-DUSE_CAPNP=OFF`.
-Default is to automatically use the CapnProto library if a suitable version is found

 4. Build